Passive Institutional Investors and Corporate Innovation

 70 Pages Posted: 9 Jul 2019 Last revised: 26 May 2020

 Date Written: June 1, 2019

-We study the effects of passive institutional investors on corporate innovation.
-The existing literature has shown a negative relation between the two, and in some cases, no relation.
-When we apply an instrumental variable approach based on Russell 1000/2000 index reconstitution to explore an exogenous variation of passive institutional ownership, we find that higher passive institutional ownership leads to more corporate innovation measured in terms of both patent quantity and quality.
-These results are in line with the evidence established in the existing literature that passive institutional investors play a key role in influencing corporate governance choices.
-In addition, we show three more channels: first, passive institutional investors are passive monitors in the sense that their increased presence allows more flexibility and transfers more power to the firm’s management; second, passive institutional ownership reduces the likelihood of CEO turnover especially for firms that are outperforming their industry peers; third, greater passive institutional ownership is associated with a wider adoption of non-executive employee stock options, which helps incentivize innovative activities.
+Using an instrumental variable approach that exploits an exogenous variation of passive institutional ownership caused by Russell 1000/2000 index reconstitution, we find that greater passive institutional ownership leads to improvement in corporate innovation measured by patent quantity and quality.
+Our results are robust to alternative setup of regression discontinuity design and a refinement to improve the approximation of the end-of-May market capitalization that Russell uses for index assignment.
+We identify three channels for such effect: first, the increased presence of passive institutional investors transfers more power to the manager; second, passive institutional ownership reduces the likelihood of CEO turnover especially for firms that outperform their industry peers; third, greater passive institutional ownership is associated with a wider adoption of non-executive employee stock options, which helps incentivize innovative activities.

 JEL Classification: G23, G30, O31